anton2026gamca/DIYGameConsole/README.md

 ## 1. Computer

 I went with the Raspberry Pi 4 4GB, witch needs 5V/3A unlike the Pi 5 witch needs 5V/5A.
 I could not find a hat that would output 5V/5A.
-Thanks to (High Seas)[https://highseas.hackclub.com/], i ordered a Raspberry Pi CM5 and i will try it out if it works, also, i wan't to design a custom pcb for the cm5 later.
+Thanks to [High Seas](https://highseas.hackclub.com/), i ordered a Raspberry Pi CM5 and i will try it out if it works, also, i wan't to design a custom pcb for the cm5 later.

 ## 2. Screen